The most popular book the year you were born

 1979: 'The Matarese Circle' by Robert Ludlum

-Based on the Trilateral Commission, this story is about a U.S. intelligence agent and a Soviet KGB agent that investigate a group known as the Matarese.
+Based on the Trilateral Commission, this story is about a U.S. intelligence agent and a Soviet KGB agent investigating a group known as the Matarese.

 1980: 'The Covenant' by James A. Michener